tecnomod-um/SK-FHIR-IG/CodeSystem-stroke-etiology-cs.md

       "code" : "other",
       "display" : "Stroke Etiology Other",
       "definition" : "Specifies that the stroke etiology falls into a rarer category not covered by the main classifications, such as vasculitis or hypercoagulable states."
-    },
-    {
-      "code" : "lacunar",
-      "display" : "Stroke Etiology Lacunar",
-      "definition" : "Specifies that the stroke is attributed to small vessel disease, often manifesting as a lacunar infarct."
     }
   ]
 }